ClinVar Miner

 Submitter RCV SCV Clinical significance Condition Last evaluated Review status Method Comment

-Invitae RCV000195473 SCV000255190 likely pathogenic Fanconi anemia complementation group O 2024-01-18 criteria provided, single submitter clinical testing This sequence change falls in intron 3 of the RAD51C gene.
+Labcorp Genetics (formerly Invitae), Labcorp RCV000195473 SCV000255190 pathogenic Fanconi anemia complementation group O 2024-12-31 criteria provided, single submitter clinical testing This sequence change falls in intron 3 of the RAD51C gene.
 It does not directly change the encoded amino acid sequence of the RAD51C protein.
-RNA analysis indicates that this variant induces altered splicing and may result in an absent or disrupted protein product.
+RNA analysis indicates that this variant induces altered splicing and may result in an absent or altered protein product.
 This variant is present in population databases (rs145779113, gnomAD 0.04%).
 This variant has been observed in individual(s) with breast and ovarian cancer and/or clinical features of Fanconi anemia (PMID: 21597919, 29278735, 30093976).
+In at least one individual the data is consistent with being in trans (on the opposite chromosome) from a pathogenic variant.
 ClinVar contains an entry for this variant (Variation ID: 216805).
 Variants that disrupt the consensus splice site are a relatively common cause of aberrant splicing (PMID: 17576681, 9536098).
-Studies have shown that this variant alters mRNA splicing and is expected to lead to the loss of protein expression (PMID: 33333735; Invitae).
-In summary, the currently available evidence indicates that the variant is pathogenic, but additional data are needed to prove that conclusively.
-Therefore, this variant has been classified as Likely Pathogenic.
+Studies have shown that this variant alters mRNA splicing and is expected to lead to the loss of protein expression (PMID: 33333735; internal data).
+For these reasons, this variant has been classified as Pathogenic.

 Baylor Genetics RCV000195473 SCV000598657 uncertain significance Fanconi anemia complementation group O criteria provided, single submitter clinical testing